 Are the restaurants and bars open in Switzerland?

-Restaurants and bars in Switzerland are open for outdoor seating.
+Restaurants and bars in Switzerland are open, with capacity limitations in place.

 Are businesses and attractions open in Switzerland?